 - therefore all de-carbonisation efforts by mankind are futile, misguided and irrelevant.

-- As global temperatures have already been showing stagnation or cooling for some twenty years or more, the world should now fear the real and detrimental effects of global cooling, rather than being hysterical about limited, beneficial or now non-existent further warming.
+- So the world should now fear the real and detrimental effects of global cooling, rather than being hysterical about limited, beneficial or now non-existent further recent warming.

 Current CO2 concentrations at 400 ppmv are low when compared with the average atmospheric CO2 concentrations over the past 300 million years or so which ranged between 1000 ppmv and 1200 ppmv.